Japanese cryptology from the 1500s to Meiji: Code improvements in the 1920s and 1930s

 Yardley was right about a Polish expert visiting Japan but he was mistaken about the timing.
-The Japanese army did bring in a Polish expert, Jan Kowalefsky, but he did not arrive in Japan until September 1924.
+The Japanese army did bring in a Polish expert, Jan Kowalewski, but he did not arrive in Japan until September 1924.
 If Japanese codes improved significantly between 1919 and 1924, as Yardley claims, the improvements were the work of Japanese cryptologists.

 A possibility that is ripe for further research, is that Japanese cryptologists studied one or more of the books on codes and ciphers that were occasionally published in Europe and America.
 For example, Parker Hitt's 1916 book Manual for the Solution of Military Ciphers was hugely popular, selling around 16,000 copies in America.
 Also, Japanese military attachés might have been aware that Winston Churchill, in his 1923 The World Crisis, admitted that Britain had read German naval messages during World War I.

 It is possible that Yardley is simply wrong and Japanese codes did not improve significantly between 1919 and 1924.
 Kahn found that one improvement Yardley mentions – three letter code groups mixed in with two letter groups – was not actually present in the Japanese telegram that Yardley claimed it was.

 Japanese cryptographers supposedly improved their codes through sectioning – breaking the message into parts and rearranging them prior to encoding.
 This buries stereotypical openings and closings, which makes it harder for cryptanalysts to make initial breaks into a code by guessing at probable words.
 The technique is known as bisecting, Russian copulation, trisecting, tetrasecting, etc. depending on how many pieces the text is broken into.
 Sectioning was not a new or revolutionary technique in the 1910s.